sniper2222/Proposal_project_t5o20/README.md

 ## tools:

-There are tools that will be used to achive the goal of this project, such as :
+There are tools and libraries that will be used to achive the goal of this project, such as :
-* numpy
+* numpy.
-* pandas
+* pandas.
 * matplotlib.
+* Scikit-learn.
 * The work will be done through Jupyter Notebook.

 ---